 Microsoft Exchange Server is priced on a per-instance basis.
-We assume the enterprise would migrate and upgrade the Microsoft Exchange licenses from the existing servers to the Dell PowerEdge M620 server.
-As a result, the four physical instances on the existing solution and the four virtual machine instances on the Dell PowerEdge M620 solution both have the same license count and same ongoing Software Assurance cost.
+We assume the enterprise supports the software under a Microsoft Software Assurance agreement and would migrate the Microsoft Exchange licenses from the existing servers to the Dell PowerEdge R720 server.
+The four physical instances on the existing solution and the four virtual